mirswamp/deployment/swamponabox/singleserver/README-BOOTSTRAP.md

-Initial setup instructions for swamponabox
+Initial setup instructions for swampinabox

-(1)	Obtain a user login with a home directory and access to a root login (via sudo -i) on the swamponabox
+(1)	Obtain a user login with a home directory and access to a root login (via sudo -i) on the swampinabox
 	operating system.

-(2)	Confirm that git is installed on the swamponabox hardware.
+(2)	Confirm that git is installed on the swampinabox hardware.
 Use yum install git to either confirm or
 	perform the install.

 (3)	Establish an ssh key for git clone authorization on the GitLab depo.